Chilipp/straditize/paper/paper.md

 psyplot [@Sommer2017] it provides an extensively documented graphical user interface for a point-and-click handling of the semi-automatic process, but can also be scripted or used from the command line.
-The visualization is mainly based on matplotlib [@Hunter2007] and most of the detection algorithms use image recognition functions from the scikit-image package [@Walt2014] and numeric routines from scipy [@Jones2001] and numpy [@Oliphant2006].
+The visualization is based on matplotlib [@Hunter2007] and most of the detection algorithms use image recognition functions from the scikit-image package [@Walt2014] and numeric routines from scipy [@Jones2001] and numpy [@Oliphant2006].